Practical 8: Working with Text

 The Description Field

 To explore the description field properly you’ll need to filter out any NA/NaN descriptions before sampling the result.
-Hint: you’ll need to think about negation (~) of a method output that tells you if a field is NA.
+Hint: you’ll need to think about boolean NOT (~) applied to a field where the only test we have is is NA.

 gdf[???].sample(5, random_state=42)[['description']]

 What do you notice about the above?
 Are they simple text?
-Are there patterns of problems?
+Are there patterns or problems?
 Are there characters that represent things other than words and simple punctuation?

 Questions